U.S. Coast Guard suspends search for man who fell off cruise ship that departed from Baltimore

 "The ship and crew immediately reported the incident to local authorities and launched a search and rescue mission," the spokesperson said on Sunday.
 "Out of privacy for the guest and their family, we have no additional details to share."

-The spokesperson did not confirm whether the passenger was presumed to be dead.
+The spokesperson did not confirm or deny whether the passenger was presumed to be dead.

 for more features.